eccelerators/livt-math/CONTEXT.md

 }
 ```

-A public field without a direction is a stored public value — state owned by the
+A public field without a direction is stored public state — state owned by the
 component that callers can read directly:

 ```livt